Q: Are monsters good at math?

 Lectures

 ESC195 has three hours of lecture each week.
-It may not seem like that much, but the lectures move very quickly.
+It may not seem like much, but the lectures move very quickly.
 They cover derivations of course concepts and many worked examples.
-Sometimes students find it hard to take notes in this course because the professor tends to write quickly on the chalkboard.
-If you can’t keep up with his notes, we recommend you at least copy down all the examples.
+Students occasionally have trouble taking notes in this course because the professor tends to write quickly on the chalkboard.
+If you can’t keep up with his notes, we recommend you at least copy down the examples.
 Knowing how professors solve examples can help you solve similar problems on your own.
 The course textbook (Stewart’s Calculus, same as in ESC194) supplements your course notes well.

 Tutorials

-Similar to ESC194, there are no practicals.
+Like ESC194, there are no practicals.
 There is one hour of tutorial every week.
-As in ESC194, you will be in smaller classes (20-25 students).
-TAs will work through problems similar to the assigned homework questions.
-At the end of each tutorial, you will also do a quiz.
-Each quiz is worth 2-3% of the final grade and are a great way to check that you are staying on top of the material.
-The questions for the quiz stem directly from the homework set for that week, so it incentivizes you to do the homework each week.
+As in ESC194, you’ll be in smaller classes (20-25 students).
+TAs will work through problems like the assigned homework questions.
+At the end of each tutorial, you’ll also do a quiz.
+Each quiz is worth 2-3% of the final grade and are a great way you’re of staying on top of the material.
+The questions for the quiz stem directly from the problem set for that week, so it incentivizes you to do your homework!

 Assessments

-As in ESC194, there are no formal assignments for this course beyond the weekly quizzes in tutorials.
-However, you are provided with recommended practice problems every week.
+As in ESC194, there aren’t any formal assignments for this course beyond the weekly quizzes.
+However, you’re provided with recommended practice problems every week.
 DO THESE!
-They will build your calculus skills and help prepare you for assessments.
-Indeed, some questions on quizzes, midterms, and exams are similar to those assigned.
+They’ll build your calculus skills and help prepare you for assessments.

 Our recommendation to you, as in ESC194, is practice, practice, practice.
 Spending a few extra hours per week on calculus questions will make a huge difference for you!